SmokeyWen/node_lab9/README.md

 # node_lab9
-just a in class git exercise
+in this cha9.js it displays datetime